Nature Menu

 Unripe green fruits you may see in May include plums, sloes (tiny at the start of the month: more full-sized towards its end), cherry plums, and tiny apples (if the trees have blossomed in late April).

 Wild cherries quickly grow to their full size, which is much smaller than a commercial cherry: by the end of the month they may be showing a reddish blush.
 Cascades of tiny green redcurrants appear from quite early in May and by mid month are full-sized.
+By the month's end they may be showing a bit of orange or red tint.

 Green cherry laurel berries - initially tiny - emerge from among the faded remains of the flowers in the early part of the month: in the second half they grow to near full-size, but are still oval, rather than the round shape they will eventually become.
 Green haws on hawthorn and the proto-berries on common whitebeam are also initially hidden under the dead remains of the flowers.